 The width and height of the image, in pixels.
 Dreamweaver automatically updates these text boxes with the image’s original dimensions when you insert an image in a page.

-If you set W and H values that do not correspond to the actual width and height of the image, the image may not display properly in a browser.
-(To restore the original values, click the W and H text box labels, or the Reset image size button that appears to the right of the W and H text boxes in entering a new value.)
+If you set W and H values that do not correspond to the actual width and height of the image, the image is not displayed properly in a browser.
+To restore the original values, click the W and H text box labels, or the Reset image size button that appears to the right of the W and H text boxes.

-You can change these values to scale the display size of this image instance, but this does not reduce download time, because the browser downloads all image data before scaling the image.
-To reduce download time and to ensure that all instances of an image appear at the same size, use an image-editing application to scale images.
+You can change these values to scale the display size of this image instance.
+However, the change does not reduce download time, because the browser downloads all the image data before scaling the image.
+To reduce the download time, and to ensure that all the instances of an image appear at the same size, use an image-editing application to scale images.